deniscerri/discord-bot/README.md

 name: 'Roast',
     value: 'Roast the shit out of u or others.
 200+ roasts'

+name: 'Img',
+    value: 'Shows you an image from the internet based on your input'

+name: '8ball',
+    value: 'Replies to your stupid ass questions'

+name: 'Define',
+    value: 'Defines your words lol'

-There is also a command called 'commands' that lists all the commands.
+There is also a command called 'help' that lists all the commands.